ammar-tanwar/bloglearnbay/posts/women-in-data-science-are-diminishing-the-gender-gap-in-indian-tech-sectors.md

 Especially during and post the lockdown period, so many female professionals have upskilled themselves, and now they are happy enjoying a lucrative career in data science.

-## What are the methods to enhance Data science for Lucaratvie's career?
+## What are the methods to enhance Data science for Lucrative career?

 The key factor in this field is practice and persistence to find meaningful information.
 A data science and AI course followed by a perfect internship program is the utmost prominent need; it will provide you with the necessary tools and knowledge as a data scientist.